CSIS-iLab/india-states/_analysis/states-update-september-14-2022.md

 **Source**: [Economic Times](https://economictimes.indiatimes.com/news/economy/policy/karnataka-govt-eases-process-of-allotting-industrial-land-up-to-10-acres/articleshow/94025220.cms); **In detail**: [Minister of Large and Medium scale Industries - Twitter](https://twitter.com/NiraniMurugesh/status/1567378520741126144)

-**Maharashtra** becomes the first state to enable e-registrations of properties to be sold by realty developers in a bid to digitise the process.
+**Maharashtra** becomes the first state to enable e-registrations of properties to be sold by realty developers in a bid to digitize the process.
 Initially the facility will be enabled for e-registration of first sale agreements and resale transactions will not be part of it.

 **Source**: [Economic Times](https://economictimes.indiatimes.com/industry/services/property-/-cstruction/maharashtra-govt-starts-property-e-registrations-to-also-introduce-blockchain/articleshow/94034462.cms); **In detail**: [e-registration portal](https://igrmaharashtra.gov.in/), [Department of Registration & Stamp News](https://igrmaharashtra.gov.in/Home/news)